Jack9025/secure-tickets/README.md

 ```
 https://<YOUR_IP_ADDRESS>
 ```
+As a self-signed certificate is used, you will have trust the certificate in your browser to access the site.
 ### Bare Metal
 To run this application bare metal, you will need to run Flask and React separately.